- Solutions Overview

-Medium-sized warehouses (~50,000 to 100,000 sqf) can be the “Goldilocks” solution for storage and logistics: big enough to avoid crowding (an issue for smaller warehouses), but not so big that your workers are forced to travel far or you waste floor space (which can happen in larger warehouses).
+Medium-sized warehouses (~50,000 to 100,000 sqf) can be the “Goldilocks” solution for storage and logistics: big enough to avoid crowding (an issue for small warehouses), but not so big that your workers are forced to travel far or you waste floor space (which can happen in larger warehouses).
 The goal, then, is to get things “just right.”

 Why?
 Every step a worker takes (and frankly every movement of a SKU) costs you both time and money.
 And while a typical medium-sized warehouse has all the same components as a smaller warehouse, the scale is much larger.
 So even though the complexity and “flow” of the warehouse are no more complicated than a small warehouse layout, you’ll have to work harder to make the layout streamlined and efficient.

 That said, the exact size of the warehouse is not so important as the use.
 We’ll assume that you have volumes that support a larger space and that you have separate shipping and receiving docks.
 But it’s likely that you are not yet doing wholesale or value-added activities (like kitting).

 A good medium warehouse layout will need to have these separate, specialized areas: